-Applicants will submit their program goals, objectives, deliverables and timelines in the JustGrants web-based form, for comprehensive plans to implement collaboration programs to promote public safety and public health.
+Applicants will submit their program goals, objectives, deliverables, and timelines in the JustGrants web-based form for comprehensive plans to implement collaboration programs to promote public safety and public health.
+See the OJP Grant Application Resource Guide for additional information.